 Your Donation Does Make a Difference

 This supports the school attendance of an HIV+ girls for one full year – as she will be able to go to school and not stay home during her menses.
-Donate now

 CHF 50 – sends five children to school as it buys five sets of uniform for primary school